-Target Malaria’s team in Burkina Faso works in collaboration with the Institut de Recherche en Sciences de la Santé (IRSS), based in Bobo-Dioulasso and is headed by Dr. Abdoulaye Diabaté.
+Target Malaria’s team in Burkina Faso works in collaboration with the Institut de Recherche en Sciences de la Santé (IRSS), based in Bobo-Dioulasso and is headed by Professor Abdoulaye Diabaté.

 Context of our work